-8.7.5 Employee Providing Tools
+8.9.5 Employee Providing Tools

-Employees may be entitled to receive an allowance if you agree to use your own tools to do your job.
-If your tools are stolen, Council must reimburse you for the cost of the tools (up to a maximum amount).
+Employees may be entitled to receive an allowance if they agree to use their own tools to do their job.
+If employee's tools are stolen, Council must reimburse employees for the cost of the tools (up to a maximum amount).

-- 8.7.5.1 Where the employee and the Council agree that the employee shall supply their own tools, a tool allowance shall be paid at the rate set out in the Allowances Table of this Agreement.
-A listing of tools expected to be supplied by the employee receiving the allowance is available from the relevant Coordinator.
-The listings may be reviewed and updated from time to time in consultation with staff. - 8.7.5.2 Complete Tool Kits allowances paid to employees in accordance with this clause shall be deemed to apply in respect of a full range of tools ordinarily used in carrying out the trade, occupation, duties and functions. - 8.7.5.3 Special Purpose Tools allowances prescribed by this clause shall not cover tools required for special uses or purposes outside of the ordinary trade functions of the employee's classification. - 8.7.5.4 Compensation of Tools The Council shall reimburse the employee to a maximum amount as set out in the Allowances Table of this Agreement for loss of tools by breaking and entering whilst securely stored at the Council's premises or on the job site or if the tools are lost or stolen while being transported by the employee at the Council's direction, or if the tools are stolen during an employee's absence after leaving the job because of injury or illness.
-Provided that an employee transporting their own tools shall take all reasonable care to protect those tools and prevent theft or loss.

-8.7.5.4.1 Provided for the purposes of this clause: -

-- only tools used by the employee in the course of their employment shall be covered by this clause; - (2) the employee shall, if requested to do so, furnish Council with a list of tools so used; - reimbursement shall be at the current replacement value of (3)new tools of the same or comparable quality;

-the employee shall report any theft to the police prior to making a claim on the council for replacement of stolen tools.

-8.7.5.5 Apprentices will be provided with a start-up allowance to cover costs associated with commencing their trade to support them in purchasing the tools that they will require in their roles.
-The eligibility of this allowance and the allowance amount will be outlined in Council's Learning, Training & Development Guide.
+- 8.9.5.1 Where the employee and Council agree that the employee shall supply their own tools, a tool allowance shall be paid at the rate set out in the Allowances Table of this Agreement.
+A listing of tools expected to be supplied by the employee receiving the allowance is available from the relevant coordinator.
+The listings may be reviewed and updated from time to time in consultation with staff. - 8.9.5.2 Complete Tool Kits allowances paid to employees in accordance with this sub-clause shall be deemed to apply in respect of a full range of tools ordinarily used in carrying out the trade, occupation, duties and functions. - 8.9.5.3 Special Purpose Tools allowances prescribed by this clause shall not cover tools required for special uses or purposes outside of the ordinary trade functions of the employee's classification. - 8.9.5.4 Compensation of Tools Council shall reimburse the employee to a maximum amount as set out in the Allowances Table of this Agreement for loss of tools by breaking and entering whilst securely stored at the Council's premises or on the job site or if the tools are lost or stolen while being transported by the employee at the Council's direction, or if the tools are stolen during an employee's absence after leaving the job because of injury or illness.
+Provided that an employee transporting their own tools shall take all reasonable care to protect those tools and prevent theft or loss. - 8.9.5.4.1 Provided for the purposes of this clause: - only tools used by employees in the course of their employment shall be covered by this clause; - employees shall, if requested to do so, furnish Council with a list of tools so used; - reimbursement shall be at the current replacement value of new tools of the same or comparable quality; - employees shall report any theft to the police prior to making a claim on the council for replacement of stolen tools. - 8.9.5.5 Apprentices will be provided with a start-up allowance to cover costs associated with commencing their trade to support them in purchasing the tools that they will require in their roles.
+The eligibility of this allowance and the allowance amount will be outlined in Council's

+Learning, Training and Development Guide.

-8.7.6 Telephone
+8.9.6 Telephone